 The Illinois Tollway service area consists of 15 Illinois counties.
-The Illinois Tollway passes directly through 11 of these counties, while the other four are adjacent to and contribute significant traffic to the Illinois Tollway.
-These are Boone, Cook, DeKalb, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, LaSalle, Lee, McHenry, Ogle, Will, and Winnebago counties.
-The 11 counties directly served by the Illinois Tollway are grouped into four sets of counties for the purposes of this report: core counties, collar counties, the Rockford Metropolitan Statistical Area (MSA), and rural counties.
-The characteristics of these sets are described in detail below.
+The Illinois Tollway passes directly through 11 of these counties, while the other four are adjacent to and contribute significant traffic to the system.
+The 15 counties served by the Tollway are Boone, Cook, DeKalb, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, LaSalle, Lee, McHenry, Ogle, Will, and Winnebago counties.
+The 11 counties that the Tollway directly passes through are placed into four groups for the purposes of this report: core counties, collar counties, the Rockford Metropolitan Statistical Area (MSA), and rural counties.